DataDog/documentation/content/en/real_user_monitoring/session_replay/mobile/setup_and_configuration.md

 Session Replay is in private beta for iOS.
 As such, installation steps differ from those for integrating the Datadog RUM SDK.
 </div>

-**Note**: When installing Session Replay for iOS, instead of using git tags, the library needs to be fetched directly from the [`session-replay-beta`][1] branch.
+**Note**: When installing Session Replay for iOS, instead of using Git tags, the library needs to be fetched directly from the [`session-replay-beta`][1] branch.

-Before starting installation, make sure you've [setup and initialized the Datadog iOS RUM SDK][2].

 ### Installation with CocoaPods

+Before starting installation, make sure you've [set up and initialized the Datadog iOS RUM SDK][2].

 1. Link both RUM and Session Replay SDKs using git branches in `Podfile` and run `pod install` (or `pod update` if you're upgrading from an existing installation):